 Thomas Jefferson once noted that "beer softens the temper, cheers the spirit, and promotes health."
 There may have been some bit in there about moderation, but it's a little hard to hear over the sound of fresh kegs being tapped.
 Greenville has quickly become a utopia for patrons of the handcrafted pint, and these new to the neigh-brew-hood establishments, which opened in 2020 and 2021, won't disappoint.
 Greenville breweries just to the west of downtown, include:

 No trip to Greenville, SC is complete until you’ve rented a bike and hit the Prisma Health Swamp Rabbit Trail.
-This 22-mile, remarkably-flat and fully-paved hiking, biking, walking and running trail connects many of Greenville’s must-see spots, from Cleveland Park through Falls Park on the Reedy, and all the north to Furman University and downtown Travelers Rest.
+This 23-mile, remarkably flat, and fully-paved hiking, biking, walking, and running trail connect many of Greenville’s must-see spots, from Cleveland Park through Falls Park on the Reedy, and all the north to Furman University and downtown Travelers Rest.
 A trail all can enjoy, it’s perfect for a leisurely bike ride, with plenty of reasons to stop along the way—and Southernside Brewery is emphatically one of them.